SenchaK/ScriptEngine/README.md

-This engine can generate assemble code, it is follows.
+This engine can generate assemble code log, it feels like as follows.
 ```
 func main
 stack frame 23